 If you are painting for the first time a surface you need to apply first a coat of primer.
-It is not the case if you are repainting a surface; you can give up the primer coat unless you are changing the colour or the shade dramatically, especially from dark to light.
+It is not the case if you are repainting a surface; you can give up the primer coat unless you are changing the color or the shade dramatically, especially from dark to light.

 Oil-based paint is well known also as solvent-based paint or alkyd (“gloss” in UK).

 Oil-based paint is more lasting and hard-wearing than water-based paint.
 It is also lesser prone to flaking but its colours can dramatically fade over time under sunlight.

 It is not a low-odor kind of paint.
 Actually, before drying has a very strong odor not to mention it takes much longer to dry.
 Oil-based paint can be cleaned up only with solvents.

 Oil-Based Paint Applications

 Oil-based paint is the best kind of paint for wood surfaces such as furniture, floors, baseboards, moldings, frames, doors, window frames, etc.